-brackets]
+[grey and in brackets]

-A passage that actually occurs elsewhere, but which provides information about an event which it does not directly narrate.
 A passage that might appear to be a parallel passage, but which was probably a separate event or a repeated teaching.
 The context is what normally indicates this.
 (I have not included these exhaustively, since Jesus frequently taught similar things, and they would not all fit in this chart.
-I have only included some of the more obviously similar repeated teachings.)
-20
+I have only included some of the more obviously similar repeated teachings.)23